\n\n

 How Treatment Differs

 Because the mechanisms differ, so does management.
-Getting the right label matters for getting the right help.
+Correct diagnosis is essential for effective treatment.

 Treating Nocturnal Enuresis